The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Internal kinematics of LMC

 To explore this connection in detail, we constructed a residual velocity map similar to Figure \ref{fig:vel_arrow} for probable LMC sources in Gaia eDR3 data (see Section \ref{sec:CFR}), as shown in Figure \ref{fig:vel_gaia}.
 The VMC survey covers up to a radius of 6 deg around the LMC centre, which restricts our ability to visually correlate the residual motion with Eastern substructure 1 using VMC data alone.
 In contrast, Gaia offers a broader coverage radius of 20 deg around the LMC centre.
-The resulting residual map clearly reveals the eastward deflection of stars, which extends toward the location of the substructure.
-This provides observational evidence for the kinematic connection between the residual motion and the substructure.
+The resulting residual map shows the eastward deflection of stars within the inner region, which extends towards the location of the substructure as marked in Figure \ref{fig:vel_gaia} (inset and red box indicate the inner region and the substructure, respectively).
+This provides the first observational evidence of the kinematic connection between the residual motion and the substructure.

-\section{Comparison with Dynamical models}
+\section{Comparison with dynamical models}